gildas-lormeau/zip.js/docs/interfaces/ZipDirectoryEntryImportOptions.md

 [ERR\_UNSAFE\_FILENAME](../variables/ERR_UNSAFE_FILENAME.md) error carrying the offending name in its `filename` property.

-- `"strict"`: reject the names rejected by `"balanced"`, plus the names that do not map cleanly to a file path, i.e. empty names and names containing a `"."` path component or an empty one (e.g. `"a//b.txt"`).
+- `"strict"`: reject the names rejected by `"balanced"`, plus the names that do not map cleanly to a file path, i.e. empty names, names containing a `"."` path component or an empty one (e.g. `"a//b.txt"`), and names containing a NUL character.
 - `"balanced"`: reject names that would escape the directory they are extracted into, i.e. names containing a `".."` path component delimited by slashes or by backslashes (e.g. `"..\\file.txt"`, which a Windows host resolves as a parent directory), and absolute names, i.e. names starting with `"/"`, with a drive letter